Toward Truth & Reconciliation

 Together with two colleagues, Nosisi Mpolweni and Kopano Ratele, Krog embarked on a closer study of Ms. Konile's testimony.
 The three-year collaboration drew on different disciplinary and theoretical traditions to pose questions about the unacknowledged assumptions that underpin cross-cultural dialogue.
 Their co-authored book, There Was This Goat: Investigating the Truth and Reconciliation Testimony of Notrose Nobomvu Konile, uses Ms. Konile's testimony to explore complex questions about how South Africans might build bridges towards understanding one another across profound cultural, social, and economic divides.

 What is lost when expressions of human suffering are pressed into the recognizable, standardized language of human rights claims?
-This book teaches its readers that dreams are important vehicles for marginalized people to enter dominant discourses and speak on their own terms and in their own genres.
+There Was This Goat teaches its readers that dreams can be important vehicles for marginalized people to enter dominant discourses and speak on their own terms and in their own cultural genres.
 These surprising disclosures can expose important questions about the ethics and politics of interpretation, and indeed, inspire new modes and models of cross-cultural engagement.

-Collections page title card: Diane Whitehead, "Goat Gloat," oil on canvas, courtesy of Diane Whitehead.
+Collections page image: Diane Whitehead, "Goat Gloat," oil on canvas, courtesy of Diane Whitehead.